HelloblueAI/hbLab-B01/README.md

 Welcome to the repository of hbLab-B01 Contact Assistant, a cutting-edge web application designed to streamline your communications with any company's customer service.
 Leveraging voice recognition and speedy data fetching, B01 breaks the traditional barriers of customer interaction, delivering near-instantaneous connections.

 ## Features

-** Voice Recognition
-** Initiate searches with just your voice, reducing the need for typing and enhancing accessibility.
+- **Voice Recognition**: Initiate searches with just your voice, reducing the need for typing and enhancing accessibility.
-** Dynamic Typing Effect: Watch as B01 types out responses in real-time, mimicking human-like interactions.
+- **Dynamic Typing Effect**: Watch as B01 types out responses in real-time, mimicking human-like interactions.
-** Immediate Company Lookup: Fetch company information quickly through integrated helloblue independent API, ensuring you're always a step ahead.
+- **Immediate Company Lookup**: Fetch company information quickly through integrated helloblue independent API, ensuring you're always a step ahead.
-** Persistent Storage: Utilize browser's local storage to cache company data for faster subsequent accesses.
+- **Persistent Storage**: Utilize browser's local storage to cache company data for faster subsequent accesses.
-** AI Search Bar: Fetch over 13,000 company data pointing towards helloblue serverless Postgres, and make a call on your device simultaneously, providing a seamless integration of data retrieval and faster communication.
+- **AI Search Bar**: Fetch over 13,000 company data pointing towards helloblue serverless Postgres, and make a call on your device simultaneously, providing a seamless integration of data retrieval and faster communication.

 ## Related Repositories

 - **Express Server**: This repository contains the Express server setup essential for the operation of the hbLab-B01 Contact Assistant.
 Check it out [here](https://github.com/pejmantheory/express_server.git).